 Are you having some alcohol-related problems?
-Or just concerned that you may be drinking to much at home, consider how much your blood alcohol concentration (BAC) affects you.
-If you’re not feeling these effects at these levels, that suggests you’ve developed some tolerance (aka “being able to hold your liquor”).
+Or just concerned that you may be drinking too much at home, wondering how much your blood alcohol concentration (BAC) affects you.
+As we enter celebratory periods in 2023 these concerns may be especially top of mind.
+If you’re not feeling adverse effects at higher levels of consumption levels, it suggests you’ve developed some tolerance (aka “being able to hold your liquor”).
 Tolerance though puts you at risk for alcohol related problems.

 This is one of a series of blog posts on moderate drinking.
 The others are available here:

 These effects described below are reprinted with permission from Dr. William R. Miller’s publication, Alcohol and its effects on behavior.

 What Blood Alcohol Concentration (BAC) Is & Why it’s Important to Understand BAC Effects

 For many, enjoying an alcoholic beverage can be a way to unwind or celebrate.
 Yet, as with most substances, the effects of alcohol vary widely depending on how much you consume.
 One of the key measures of alcohol in the bloodstream is known as Blood Alcohol Concentration, or BAC.
 This percentage indicates the amount of alcohol circulating in your bloodstream relative to water and other components.
 Higher BAC levels mean more pronounced effects and increased risks.

 Understanding your BAC isn’t just a matter of legality when it comes to driving; it’s a crucial component of ensuring both personal and public safety.
 For those who are trying to cut back or completely quit alcohol, having a clear knowledge of how different BAC levels impact one’s body and behavior can be a valuable tool.
 It can guide you in making informed choices and understanding the immediate consequences of those choices.